Looking for a quick way to convert RAW to JPEG on a Mac, Windows, using a dedicated program, or online?

 And then tap Export.

-Unfortunately, Luminar AI offers no batch-conversion options, so if your goal is convert many RAW photos to JPEG, you’ll want to consider a different option, such as Lightroom, Luminar 4, or even one of the online methods I discussed above.
+Unfortunately, Luminar AI offers no batch-conversion options, so if your goal is to convert many RAW photos to JPEG, you’ll want to consider a different option, such as Lightroom, Luminar 4, or even one of the online methods I discussed above.

-How to Convert RAW to JPEG With Photoshop
+How to Convert RAW to JPEG with Photoshop

 Photoshop is an ultra-powerful program – so, as you might expect, it actually offers several ways of converting RAWs to JPEGs (with various levels of control and involvement).